jinyoungch/xyz/posts/thoughts/on-curiosity.md

 As a means to empower coffee producers to negotiate more equitable rates for their harvest, I traveled to Guatemala with  colleagues from the business school to host a managerial accounting and marketing [workshop](https://www.youtube.com/watch?v=41O5mTJ_tnU&t=15s).

-Shortly after, [I headed to Tanzania](https://drive.google.com/file/d/13skTHbeOnTvYvPPq2eBlGeugpEM2kCSu/view?usp=sharing) to explore the growing public/private sector investments in its emerging specialty coffee scene; attempting to grasp the subtle nuances of the country's shift towards smallholder capacity building and direct trade initiatives from its past of unified, government-mandated cooperative mechanisms.<sup>7</sup>
+Shortly after, [I headed to Tanzania](https://drive.google.com/file/d/13skTHbeOnTvYvPPq2eBlGeugpEM2kCSu/view?usp=sharing) to explore the growing public/private sector investments in its emerging specialty scene; attempting to grasp the subtle nuances of the country's shift towards smallholder capacity building and direct trade initiatives from its past of unified, government-mandated cooperative mechanisms.<sup>7</sup>

 Here are some [photos](https://photos.app.goo.gl/phhvnWo5731pDw8J9) from those trips.